 Pennsylvania Sports Betting Information– Sportsbooks, Betting Sites

 SportsHandle.com is your place for everything you need and want to know about legal Pennsylvania sports betting.
 On Oct.
 3, 2018 the Pennsylvania Gaming Control Board approved the first two sports betting certificates in state history.
-The first was to the Hollywood Casino at Penn National Race Course, the first in the state to apply, and the second was to the Parx Casino, which will use its certificate to open sportsbooks at the casino and at its South Philadelphia Turf Club location.
-The Hollywood Casino projects its sportsbook will open before the end of 2018, while the Parx Casino group is targeting November 2018 to open both of its sportsbooks.
+The first was to the Hollywood Casino at Penn National Race Course, the first in the state to apply, and the second was to the Parx Casino, which used its certificate to open sportsbooks at the casino and at its South Philadelphia Turf Club location.
+Six Pennsylvania sportsbooks were open as of Feb.
+18, 2019.

 The Keystone State passed legislation to legalize sports betting in 2017 and in August of 2018, the gaming control board passed temporary sports betting regulations.
 The state has 13 sports betting licenses available, one for each of the 13 (12 currently open, one in the Philadelphia sports stadium area under construction), available.
 One license is designated for each commercial casino and unclaimed licenses will go unused — the state will not auction them off as they have with other gaming licenses.